 This examination was intended to reveal the PCV pressure decrease mechanism.
 As such, there is no direct relationship to safety measures.
 But, as was seen in this examination, the CAMS readings are a very important source of information for estimating the accident progression behavior.
 Therefore, it is important to strengthen the power supply systems in order to secure CAMS integrity at the time of an accident.
 It is also necessary, when core melt occurs, to take the FPs other than noble gases or deposited FPs into account in interpreting the CAMS readings.

-Before the accident at the Fukushima Daiichi NPS, the existing version of severe accident management procedures specified that the core damage fraction was to be evaluated based on the CAMS readings with an assumption of only noble gases present.
+The existing version of severe accident management procedures specifies that the core damage fraction is to be evaluated based on the CAMS readings with an assumption of only noble gases present.
 The current examination has shown, however, that it is difficult for this assumption to lead to meaningful values.
+An examination is being undertaken into the concepts used to interpret the evaluation of core damage fraction.